API¶

 collections.OrderedDict

-- schedview.compute.compute_matched_visit_delta_statistics(visits, sim_identifier_reference_value=1, sim_identifier_column='sim_index', visit_spec_columns=('fieldRA', 'fieldDec', 'filter', 'visitExposureTime'))[source]¶
+- schedview.compute.compute_matched_visit_delta_statistics(visits, sim_identifier_reference_value=1, sim_identifier_column='sim_index', visit_spec_columns=('fieldRA', 'fieldDec', 'band', 'visitExposureTime'))[source]¶

 Compute statistics on time differencse in visits matched across sims.